 Wannsee has its own dedicated FKK area of course.
 It’s a family-friendly nudist area too.

-And just when you thought there couldn’t be more to Wannsee.
+And just when you thought that there couldn’t be more to Wannsee.
 The sand from its 1km long beach is directly imported from the Baltic coast.
+Hence why the beach at Wannsee is one of the most popular places to visit in Berlin during summer!

 Otherwise just enjoy the lake for free away from the paid beach.